Dubai mum reveals how she helped daughter overcome trauma of cyberbullying

 The card will be rolled out in stages over the next two and a half years, replacing 10 million plus debit cards

-For Dubai parent Banasri Brandon, the term social media bullying gives her nightmares.
-Her 16-year-old daughter was trolled mercilessly by peers who she thought were friends.
+For Dubai parent Banasri Brandon, the term 'social media bullying' evokes strong emotions — almost nightmarish.
+Her 16-year-old daughter endured merciless trolling from peers she had considered friends.

 “My daughter was involved in a situation where some known friends, after a disagreement, created an Instagram page to bully her,” she said, speaking to Khaleej Times.
 “They further added friends from various other schools and instructed them to tease her about her looks, even using AI-generated pictures to distort her appearance.”